Products I Recommend ...

 I recommend using So Phresh Dog Litter with Oder Control Paper Pellets for the Litter Box.
 This is also found at Petco.

 I like the IRIS 8 panel 34” Pet Playpen because it doesn’t scratch my floors.
 But it is bulkier to store once you are done with it.
 Any type of enclosure similar to this will work.
+I do recommend buying at least a 34” because even the small puppies can learn to climb out quickly if it is shorter.

 Wire crate with a divider.